Rails 6 finally released

 'Time will tell which group is right.
 What's absolutely certain is the fact that the Rails team still looks for different ways to move the project forward' - concludes Buszkiewicz.

 Have you already played with the new Rails features?
-Let us know how it was!
+Let us know how it was in the comments section!

 We are looking for a Rails developer to join our team in Poznań, Poland.
-So if you are familiar with the above new additions to the Rails univers are looking for a decent job, feel free to drop us a line.
+So if you are familiar with the above new additions to the Rails universe and are looking for a decent job, feel free to drop us a line.